Payments

 Declare plans, Stripe price mappings, grace rules, and payment effects in Inspire.

-The schema declares the billing model the platform should understand: plans, Stripe price mappings, trial windows, grace rules, seat-tracking, and payment-triggered effects.
-The platform then owns the dangerous integration work around checkout, customer mapping, subscription state, webhook verification, idempotency, and principal payment context.
+The payments block declares your billing model: plans, Stripe price mappings, trial windows, grace rules, seat-tracking, and payment-triggered effects.
+The platform owns checkout, customer mapping, subscription state, webhook verification, and idempotency.
+Your app code decides what each plan unlocks.

 Syntax